In this guide, we’ve put together a list of some of the pros and cons of electric cars.

 Fixing EV Vehicles Can Be Inconvenient & Costly

-Most EVs get sent off to the dealer to get fixed, because a local mechanic doesn’t have the tools or knowledge to fix an EV system.
+A local mechanic may not have the tools or knowledge to fix an EV system.

 EV Vehicles & Hydrogen Vehicles Not As Good In Certain Environments